NanoClem/CNN-image-classifier/README.md

 # CNN-image-classifier
-This project is about many kind of implementations of a Convolutional Neural Network, using differents techniques and librairies.
+This project is about an implementation of a Convolutional Neural Network, using different types of dataset.